llfrometa89/poc-scala-geohash/docs/Solution.md

 ```
 #### Running
 After **Building** step you has available the executable in `target/universal/stage`.
 Then export the variables present in `.env` file.
+For didactic purposes,
+this is made available but in a real application THIS SHOULD NEVER BE MADE PUBLIC.
 ```sh
 export DB_MYSQL_JDBC_URL=[DB_MYSQL_JDBC_URL]
 export DB_MYSQL_USER=[DB_MYSQL_USER]